ewquon/waketracking/sphinx-doc/usage.rst

     .. code-block:: python

-        # Returns a planar coordinates (x,y,z) and time-varying velocities (u)
+        # Returns planar coordinates (x,y,z) and time-varying velocities
-        #   on a plane with size (Nh,Nv), Nh and Nv are the number of
+        #   (u) on a plane with size (Nh,Nv), Nh and Nv are the number
-        #   horizontal and vertical points respectively.
+        #   of horizontal and vertical points respectively.
         x,y,z,u = arraydata.sliceI(0)         # slice by index
         x,y,z,u = arraydata.slice_at(x=1000.) # slice at location